nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * 1c.
 User inputs a note that does not exist.

     * 1c1.
-KeepInTouch shows a message indicating that the note cannnot be found Use case ends.
+KeepInTouch shows a message indicating that the note cannot be found.

+      Use case ends.

 **Use case: UC08 - Add an event**